OzgeKocaoglu/Fall/README.md

 <h1>Fall</h1>
   <p>
    :balloon: Fall is a game project developed in Unity using C#.
-Player data is stored in a MongoDB database and accessed via a REST API built with JavaScript and Node.js.
 The project utilizes Zenject for dependency injection and UniRx for reactive programming.
+    Game backend and data storage repository is here: https://github.com/OzgeKocaoglu/Fall-Backend
   </p>
 </div>